codacy/docs/docs/faq/general/which-platforms-and-technologies-does-codacy-support.md

 # Which platforms and technologies does Codacy support?

+This page includes information about software platforms and technologies compatible with Codacy.

 ## Supported version control systems and Git providers

 Codacy supports repositories from the following Git providers: